 The Recreational Therapy curriculum is designed sequentially and includes a series of courses (the 4000 series: RECTH 4300, 4310, 4320, 4330).
 These courses introduce students to the broad spectrum of disorders and services provided for the specific population.
 These classes not only include academic content but also require a clinical rotation or experiences to expose students to populations and services.
-Clinical placements and experiences will vary according to geographical location, services provided, and placement availability.
+Clinical placements and experiences will vary according to the specific course and to geographical location, services provided, and placement availability.
 Some of the clinical placements and experiences will be facilitated by/with licensed and certified recreational therapists and others may be with healthcare professionals from various disciplines, promoting the understanding of interprofessional collaboration.
 All placements and experiences provide an opportunity to learn and understand the placement population, gain an awareness of how the RT process may be conducted with the specific population, and provide opportunities to engage in advocacy efforts for the clients and the RT profession.

-In the RECTH 4000 series the 40 hours of clinical rotation time/experience is not optional.
+In the RECTH 4000 series the 40 hours of clinical rotation time and a designated number of experiences at are not optional.
 These hours/experiences must be completed as outlined in the individual course syllabus in order to successfully pass the course.
 If a student does not complete all of the assigned hours or experiences, by the required due date, the highest grade the student is able to receive is a C- for the course.
 Thus, not passing the course.